 - Regularly carry out a simple test to check the porosity of your granite worktops.
 Simply place a small pool of water on the worktop and observe it to see if it darkens the area.
 If it does then it could be an indication that your granite worktops require resealing.

-- Do not place hot saucepans directly onto a kitchen worktop.
+- Do not place hot saucepans directly onto granite kitchen worktops.
 Granite is naturally heat resistant but cooking residue and excessive heat in a concentrated area may damage the granite.
 The use of a pan-stand or heat resistant mat is advised.

 - Always use coasters when placing drinks onto granite worktops, especially hot drinks and alcoholic drinks.
 Some drinks may stain while the acid in others may cause the surface of the worktop to become dull.

 - Do not place excessive weight on the edges of granite worktops.
-It is unlikely the worktop will fracture but regular stress may cause problems or damage the worktop.
+It is unlikely the surface will fracture but regular stress may cause problems or damage the worktop.

-- If the worst happens and your granite worktops become chipped, scratched or damaged in any other way then don’t worry too much.
+- If the worst happens and your granite worktops become chipped, scratched or damaged then don’t worry too much.
 Accidents happen and it is highly likely that the area can be repaired or restored by our professional stoneworker.

 By following these simple maintenance tips you’ll ensure that your granite worktops stay in perfect condition for many years and remain a talking point for visitors to your home.